 Replacing only a section of your brake line is only a temporary fix and is asking for problems.
 If you see a bulge or rust on part of your brake line, these problems could be hiding beneath the surface along the rest of the line.
 Putting joints in your brake line, no matter how well you do the job, is giving more points where brake fluid can leak out, leaving you unable to stop.
 Replacing the whole line is also easier, as you can attach each end to the factory installed mounts.

 Replace in Pairs

-Your brake lines were installed at the same time when your vehicle was built, so chances are they will both need replacing at the same time.
-Replacing both brake lines will also mean that you’ll do a better job.
+Your brake lines were installed at the same time when your vehicle was built, so chances are they will all need replacing at the same time.
+Replacing all brake lines will also mean that you’ll do a better job.
 You will fix any mistakes on the second brake line, and you will also have the chance to go back and fix problems you discover when replacing the second line.
 You will also find that you replace the second line a lot faster than the first because you have a better idea of what you are doing.

 Not only do stainless steel brake lines look better, but they will also actually hold up a lot longer than rubber brake lines.
-Rubber brake lines have a tendency to bulge over time, making your brake peddle soft and less effective.
+Rubber brake lines have a tendency to bulge over time, making your brake pedal soft and less effective.
 Stainless steel tubes will ensure constant brake fluid pressure.
 You can pick up stainless steel brake lines at any auto parts and accessories store.

 Keep It Clean

 Clean the areas around brake line mounts before you start removing the old brake lines.
 This will keep corrosive materials and grit that can block your brake line from getting in your new brake lines.
 Having the brake line mounts clean will also make attaching your new brake lines easier.